-- In a medium sized bowl combine the white bread flour and plain flour together.
+- In a mixing bowl combine the white bread flour and plain flour together.

-- Add the salt, the dried yeast and then the no fat yogurt / water mixture.
+- Add the salt, the dried yeast and then the no fat yogurt / water mixture to the flour mixture.

 - Combine in the bowl to a dough consistency.

 - On a floured surface, knead briefly, for about one minute..